 Getting Crap Past the Radar: The producers considered renaming Pussy "Kitty Galore", but decided the name wasn't much harmful.
 And then they took the censor out for dinner... (no, really).
 It's rumored that Bond's response to her introduction was going to be "I know, but what's your name?"

-High Heel Face Turn: Pussy Galore, after being seduced by Bond.
+High Heel-Face Turn: Pussy Galore, after being seduced by Bond.
 This is even crucial to the plot, since it got her to replace the nerve gas in her pilots' planes with a harmless placebo.
-Though it's implied his magic penis was all that made her turn, it's possible he later appealed to her logic that after having just witnessed Goldfinger murder a room full of powerful men he no longer needed he would have no problem killing Pussy when her job was done.
+Though it's implied his magic charms were officially all that made her turn, it's possible he later appealed to her logic that after having just witnessed Goldfinger murder a room full of powerful men he no longer needed he would have no problem killing Pussy when her job was done.
 Or he could've appealed to her conscience in that she was willing to participate in an enormous heist, but not commit mass murder.
 After all she didn't realize the nerve gas was fatal.

 Bond uses two gold bars to break open the bomb and throws a gold bar at Oddjob.
 However, he does seem to have some trouble lifting them.